-Faecal samples were investigated using a PCR technique.
-DNA extraction from faecal samples was performed on QIAcube using the QIAamp® DNA Mini Kit (Qiagen).

-All samples were tested by real-time PCR using the ADIAVET ® REALTIME PARATB kit (bioMérieux).
-This test is based on gene amplification of the DNA segment IS900, specific for Mycobacterium avium subsp. paratuberculosis.
+DNA extraction from faecal samples was performed on QIAcube using the QIAamp® DNA Mini Kit (Qiagen) before real-time PCR using the ADIAVET ® REALTIME PARATB kit (BioX).
+This test is based on amplification of the DNA segment IS900 that is specific for Mycobacterium avium subsp. paratuberculosis.